Customer specific catalog

 - Add an attribute containing the customer identifiers that have the product in their range.

-- Use the hidden filter in your platform to show products for the current customer.
+- Use the parameter in your platform to show products for the current customer.

 Add an attribute to the product feed, containing the customer identifiers that have the product in their range.